← Back to blog

 Is CapCut getting deleted from my phone?

-Did CapCut actually get banned?
+Did CapCut actually get banned in the US?

 What countries is CapCut banned in?